ooni/spec/backends/th-007-nwcth.md

 This document contains a draft specification for the new web connectivity test helper.
 We tentatively expose this new API as `/api/unstable/wcth`.

+The name of this document and its unique URL should not be considered stable.
+Once this document has been merged to the main branch, it is recommended to link to it using a GitHub URL that references a specific commit.

 ## Design

 The test helper should help OONI Probe to discover all the relevant TCP/UDP endpoints